crixsanti/number-sorter/README.md

-<h1>Number Draw Project</h1>
+<h1 align="center">Number Draw Project</h1>
 <hr>
-<p>This was a simple and responsive project, where I used the concepts of Math.floor, Math.ceil and Math.random to work in favor of user choice.
+<p align="center">This was a simple and responsive project, where I used the concepts of Math.floor, Math.ceil and Math.random to work in favor of user choice.
 <br>
 Of course with the help of Rodolfo Mori in the DevClub developer training!</p>
 <hr>